iv-p/mapaccess/readme.md

 go get -u github.com/iv-p/mapaccess
 ```

+## Ideology

+The library consists of three different components - lexer, parser and interpreter.
+They work concurrently, making mapaccess very fast.

 ## Usage

 mapaccess exposes only one function, which takes a string key and a interface{}: